 The consequences of failing to stop at an accident

 Find out more about the very serious consequences of failing to stop at an accident if you are responsible.
+This could affect hit and run accident compensation claims.

 Take a look at the NHS website to learn more about back injuries.